dosco/graphjin/docs/website/docs/config.md

 ## YugabyteDB

 Yugabyte is an open-source, geo-distrubuted cloud-native relational DB that scales horizontally.
-Super Graph works with Yugabyte right out of the box.
+GraphJin works with Yugabyte right out of the box.
 If you think you're data needs will outgrow Postgres and you don't really want to deal with sharding then Yugabyte is the way to go.
-Just point Super Graph to your Yugabyte DB and everything will just work including running migrations, seeding, querying, mutations, etc.
+Just point GraphJin to your Yugabyte DB and everything will just work including running migrations, seeding, querying, mutations, etc.

-To use Yugabyte in your local development flow just uncomment the following lines in the `docker-compose.yml` file that is part of your Super Graph app.
+To use Yugabyte in your local development flow just uncomment the following lines in the `docker-compose.yml` file that is part of your GraphJin app.
 Also remember to comment out the originl postgres `db` config.

 ```yaml
   # Postgres DB